ericsoco/minecraft-server-ubuntu/README.md

 * Give the server a name (that will display only on this client), type in the external IP we found above, and specify port 25565
 * Tap the server you just configured to proceed to play!

+### Troubleshooting (Feb 2024+)
+The static IP assigned here remains fixed across server reboots.
+However, _as soon as the router restarts_, the device running the server gets a new static IP.
+In this case, you won't be able to connect from the Minecraft Bedrock client, and you'll see that [yougetsignal's port checker](https://www.yougetsignal.com/tools/open-ports/) shows the port is closed.
+For some reason, this also meant I needed to remove the forwarded port configs for 25565 / 19132 that we added in Advanced Setup > NAT > Virtual Servers and re-add them.
+After this, we're now able to connect from outside the LAN again.
+Note you'll also need to `curl https://ipinfo.io/ip` again from the OrangePI to get the newly-assigned static IP, and update that in the server config on your Minecraft client (e.g. on your iPad).

+Also, for some reason, the port configured on the client must now be 19132, the Geyser proxy, unlike the 25565 entry we used previously.
+This may actually be a mistake in my previous documentation; I think Java clients may use 25565, but Bedrock clients need to connect to the Geyser proxy (via port 19132) to get proxied through to our Java/PaperMC server.

 ## Tightening up
 ```TODO```